 5. Gololan Falls (Kabugao), Apayao

 Gololan falls cascades for more than 33 meters.
 On sunny days, it projects a small rainbow, thanks to rock cliffs that trap the sunlight on the bottom.
 The falls’ waters carved a deep and wide pool.
 This is a perfect spot for swimming.
 The surrounding boulders provide an ideal spot for jumping or diving.
 To get here, one must hike for some 30-45 minutes.
 Take note.
 This is a downhill trek.
 But along the way, nature’s surprises such as orchids, birds’ calls, and trees’ rustle would constantly relieve you.
 Among the tourist spots of Apayao, this one must definitely make it to your bucket list.

 6. Abulog/Apayao River

 This traverses all the municipalities of Apayao except Conner.
 It extends for more than 181 kilometers, making it the longest river in the said province.
 It emanates from the hinterlands of Calanasan and grows bigger as it passes through the different municipalities.
-Apayao river ranks as one of the cleanest rivers in the country and one of the largest river systems.
-It provides home to a plethora of marine species.
+Apayao River ranks as one of the cleanest rivers in the country and one of the largest river systems.
+It provides a home to a plethora of marine species.
 In fact, big fishes can be seen swimming.
 Hardwood trees and dense forests also grow on some parts of its banks.
 In addition, this river can be tapped for whitewater rafting activities.
 Aside from the forests, visitors can catch sight of beautiful waterfalls spilling on it.
-Interestingly, it is the Isneg’s culture called Lapat which preserved the rivers beauty and bounty.
+Interestingly, it is the Isneg’s culture called Lapat which preserved the beauty and bounty of the river.